 They allow us to place an unknown concept in a semantic context and give us a good idea of the importance, or, the “size” (magnitude) of specific concepts in relation to other concepts.
 Therefore for didactic purposes, in connection with translation work as well as for storing and retrieving information in a systematic way, concept systems are also extremely useful.

 There are various principles that may be used when establishing a concept system: typology, partition, chronology to name a few.
 The most common systems are based on generic relationships (IS-A -relationships) and partitive relationships (PART OF - relationships).
+These relations are also called hierarchical relations.
 In these systems, each concept belonging to the hierarchy is a TYPE OF and respectively a PART OF the immediate superordinate concept.
 In a generic system, a metacarpal bone could be considered as “a type of bone of hand", whereas in a partitive system, a metacarpal bone could be considered as a “part of the bone structure of hand".

 In a generic system, the subordinate concept will be differentiated from its superordinate concept by means of at least one particular, distinguishing characteristic.